freebsd/freebsd-src/contrib/unbound/README.md

 outgoing ports.
 By default max 256 ports are opened at the same time and the builtin alternative is equally capable and a little faster.

-Use the `--with-libevent=dir` configure option to compile Unbound with libevent support.
+Use the `--with-libevent` configure option to compile Unbound with libevent support.

 ## Unbound configuration